orassayag/cv-spider-v2/README.md

 ### Prerequisites

-You'll need to install .Net and SQL, and to build new LINQ-to-SQL map layout in order to make it work.
+You'll need to install .Net and SQL, and to build a new LINQ-to-SQL map layout in order to make it work.

 ## Built With